School Reading Plan

 Comprehension strategies are integrated throughout the curriculum and spiral throughout the school year.
 Students learn to make predictions, ask questions, summarize, and infer meaning as they read.
 Teachers guide students in using these strategies both during and after reading to enhance their understanding of texts.
 This scaffolding is key to ensuring that students can access grade-level materials and meet the state’s ELA standards.

 To ensure instruction is meeting each student's needs, we use a variety of assessments.
-Aimweb screening tools and Foundational Skills Survey help us monitor foundational skills such as Functional Vocabulary , Phonological/Phonemic Awareness, Letter Knowledge, and decoding/encoding phonics skills in the lower grades, while MAP assessments are used school-wide to gauge overall reading proficiency.
+Aimsweb screening tools and Foundational Skills Survey help us monitor foundational skills such as Functional Vocabulary , Phonological/Phonemic Awareness, Letter Knowledge, and decoding/encoding phonics skills in the lower grades, while MAP assessments are used school-wide to gauge overall reading proficiency.
 Common assessments on the FORMATIVE platform provide teachers with actionable data on students' progress in literacy components, and the results are used to adjust instruction as necessary.

 By integrating all these elements— phonological/phonemic awareness, oral language, phonics, fluency, vocabulary, and comprehension—our reading program is designed to address critical literacy skills with the goal of our students not only meeting but exceeding grade-level expectations in English/Language Arts.